 Deciding how to do this in your own particular circumstances will be key.
 You will want to do everything that is practicable given the risk presented.
 This means following closely any local restrictions that might be in place, official guidance provided by Government or Devolved Administrations and any guidelines provided by your denomination.
 In doing this, you will need to apply these whilst recognising you will not be able to eliminate the risk that the virus presents completely.

 Local restrictions will determine what you can do at your place of worship.
 These vary across England, Scotland, Wales and Northern Ireland.
 In some cases, it might mean that your place of worship has to close except for certain activities.

 If you can open it is important to remember that some activities may still not be able to take place.

 If opening your premises, you will need to follow the relevant guidance applying it to your own particular circumstances.
 In many cases, you may have adequate arrangements already in place.
 Again, official guidance varies in England

 and Northern Ireland

-With all of this in mind, here are some broad points you may like to consider in the context of any denominational guidelines you need to comply with.
+With all of this in mind, here are some broad points you may like to consider when opening your premises.
 Some may be more relevant to you than others and the list is not exhaustive.

 - In starting up any equipment, such as heating, you should make sure that this is done safely following any necessary procedures.